jjyhong123/Read-With-Me/README.md

 ## Front-end Framework
 * Bootstrap

+## Middleware
+* Passport (for Google authentication)
+* Multer (for uploading images)

 # Usage
 The app is mobile-responsive.
-To unlock all the features of the app, it is recommended that you access the app on your mobile device.
-The live app is available [here](https://hidden-bastion-70636.herokuapp.com/).
+To test out all the features of the app (namely the image upload via camera feature), it is recommended that you use your mobile device to access the app, which is live and running [here](https://hidden-bastion-70636.herokuapp.com/).

 ## On mobile (recommended)
 Sign in using your Google account, then go to the picture page.
-Here, you can take a picture of text with your smartphone camera directly.
-Upon submission, the app will return the text transcription and the audio narration.
+Here, you can take a picture of text with your smartphone camera.
+(The text can be in any of the 19 supported languages included in the dropdown list.)
+Upon image submission, the app will return the text transcription and audio narration.
 From here, you can translate the text and audio into another language or save the image into your library.
 (If you didn't sign in and try to access either feature, you will get a message prompting you to first sign in.)

+On the library page, you will see all the images you've saved.
+Clicking on an image will redirect you to the picture page and redisplay the image's text and audio.
+Clicking on the trash icon below an image will remove it from your library.

 ## On PC
 Same as on mobile, but instead of being able to take a picture directly, you are able to upload an image from your local filesystem.

 ## Tips
+The text detection is powered by the Google Vision API.
 For better results:
-* Make sure text is within 90 degrees of the horizontal axis of the picture
+* Make sure the text you wish to capture is within 90 degrees of the horizontal axis of the picture.
+* Multi-column layouts are not supported.
-* Avoid highly stylized fonts
+* Avoid highly stylized fonts.

 Some things to note when using on mobile:
 * On iOS devices, pictures taken in portrait orientation will display rotated clockwise 90 degrees on the library page.
-Take pictures in landscape orientation so that they display properly on the library page.
-* Due to a bug inherent to the HTML5 audio element when displayed on iOS, the generated audio file will only play once after which point the audio button becomes unresponsive.
+* Due to a bug inherent to the HTML5 audio element, the generated audio file will only play once, after which point the audio button becomes unresponsive.
 To play the audio again, you will need to refresh the page.

+# Demo
+Demo here

 # Installation/Configuration
 If you need to run the code on your local machine (e.g., to make contributions), begin by navigating to the root directory of the cloned project and installing dependencies: